-Lynch is a professor of philosophy at the University of Connecticut.
+Richards is a professor of political psychology at Bournemouth University in Dorset, England.

 Many of today's politicians appear to appeal to the basic human need for safety, presenting their versions of strong leadership as the best hope for order and safety in a fearful world of growing instability and risk.
 Much evidence confirms that this appeal is certainly an important factor in the political landscape.